GeertVG/geertvg.github.io/books/programmable_logic_controllers/README.md

 This ebook is a translation from Dutch of the book *"Automatisatie, Programmeerbare sturingen, Editie 2021, ISBN 978-90-497-0098-0"* written by Geert Van Grieken and Published by Plantyn Uitgeverij **(https://www.plantyn.com)**.

 Copyright ©2025 Geert Van Grieken, 2200 Herentals, All rights reserved.
-No part of this publication may be reproduced or published in printed, acoustic, cinematorgraphic or any other form without the written permission of the author.
+No part of this publication may be reproduced or published in printed, acoustic, cinematographic or any other form without the written permission of the author.

 ***Disclaimer***

-The author have taken great care with all texts and illustrations in this ebook.
+The author have taken great care with all texts and illustrations in this eBook.
 Nevertheless, errors can never be completely avoided.
 The author accept no liability, regardless of the legal basis, for damage resulting from the use of the programming examples and/or software designs.

 ***Additional Clauses***